How does our program work?

 How do I qualify?

-Our District’s Rotary Youth Exchange program is generally open to enrolled high school students who are between the ages of 15 and 6 months and 17 and 6 months at the date of departure (mid-January in each year).
+The Rotary District 9705 Youth Exchange Program is generally open to enrolled high school students who are between the ages of 15 and 17 and 6 months as of 31 December in the year before departing on an exchange in the following January.
 Some countries have tighter age limits.

 You must also be in Year 9, 10 or 11 in the year that you apply for a Rotary Youth Exchange.
-We do not offer a post Year 12 gap year exchange due to state government education authorities rules.
+We do not offer a post Year 12 (gap year) exchanges due to state/territory government policies.

 Please review our Rotary District’s partner countries before selecting your preferred countries.
 While we ask you to nominate your 5 preferred countries, there is no guarantee that you will get your preferred choice of country.
 We take a number of factors into account in deciding which country to allocate you.
 The factors include your age, your language skills, and your personality.

 To qualify, applicants should be above-average students who have demonstrated leadership in their community.